EJDiamond/pooches_and_pints/README.md

    - The 404 error page contains a relevant image and an text layover explaining to the user they have reached a page that doesn't exist, with a link back to the Pooches and Pints homepage.

 ![404 error page](assets/images/error_page.png)

+# Testing

+## Navigation Bar and Footer

+   - The navigation bar and footer contain effective links which move aorund the sight successfully.
+   - The newsletter in footer only ssubmit when filled in with an email and when submited the code institute form dump page opens.

+## Buttons

+   - All anchors across the site link to the relevant sections they were intended to navigate to.